aideveloperindia/KDSMS/README.md

 6. Open [http://localhost:3003](http://localhost:3003) in your browser.

-## Deployment to Vercel
+## Deployment to Vercel - CLIENT DEMO VERSION

+⚠️ **IMPORTANT: This is the CLIENT DEMO VERSION branch** ⚠️

-This project is configured for deployment to Vercel:
+This project is configured for deployment to Vercel as a CLIENT DEMO VERSION:

+1. Make sure you're on the `client-demo-version` branch
-1. Fork or push the repository to your GitHub account
+2. Push this branch to your GitHub repository
+3. Create a NEW Vercel project (DO NOT USE THE SAME PROJECT AS PRODUCTION)
-2. Connect your GitHub repository to Vercel
+4. Connect the `client-demo-version` branch to Vercel
-3. Add the following environment variables in Vercel:
+5. Add the following environment variables in Vercel:
    - `MONGODB_URI`: Your MongoDB connection string
    - `NEXTAUTH_SECRET`: A secure secret key (minimum 32 characters)
-   - `NEXTAUTH_URL`: Your Vercel deployment URL
+   - `NEXTAUTH_URL`: Your Vercel deployment URL (e.g., https://kdsms-client-demo-version.vercel.app)
-4. Deploy the project
+6. Deploy the project

-The project will be automatically deployed as "client-demo-version" on Vercel.
+The project will be automatically deployed as "kdsms-client-demo-version" on Vercel.

+**DEPLOYMENT SEPARATION:**
+- Main Production: Deploy from `main` branch
+- Client Demo: Deploy from `client-demo-version` branch
+- Keep these deployments completely separate

 ## Project Structure